zafran02/zafran02/README.md

-# Hello, I'm ZAC FAISAL
+# Hello, I'm AHMAD ZAFRAN
 <a href="https://linkedin.com/in/zafran02/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I've been diving into cybersecurity since January 2024, constantly learning and sharpening my skills.
 Passionate about security research, ethical hacking, and solving CTF challenges.
 Always eager to explore new concepts and improve my expertise in this ever-evolving field.